JingzhengQin/food_truck/README.md

 All front end files are in public folder.
 It can be hosted anywhere with any framework.
 (In this project, I use express to host the files)

 AppView in app.js is the main view of the application, contains google map.
-The structures is very simple, I believe most code are self-explained.

-These features can be easily support by the current framework if have time:
-* food truck realtime update/insert/delete by adding update/insert/delete functions to Truck model.
-* food truck gps location realtime tracking by adding location function to Truck model and event listener to googleMap model.
-* online ordering by adding ordering view and event listener to truck view.
-* and more...

 How to Install: host the public files.